cosmo-grant/simpson-reversals/README.md

 For example, take the treatment group.
 The trick is to imagine that the two unhatched columns are columns of water with a barrier between them.
 To merge the columns, remove the barrier and let the water slosh together.
 At what height will it settle?
 Around .3.
 That column is what we're after: its *width* is the proportion of people who are in the treatment group; its *height* is the recovery rate of people in the treatment group.

 Similarly for the control group.
 Imagine the two hatched columns are columns of water with a barrier between them.
 Remove the barrier and let the water slosh together.
-At what height will it setle?
+At what height will it settle?
 Around .6.
 That column is what we're after: its *width* is the proportion of people who are in the control group; its *height* is the recovery rate of people in the control group.

 Let's check: